McRaeAlex/RustySnake/readme.md

 # Rusty Snake

 Rusty is a battle snake built with Rocket, a rust web developement framework.
-Rusty's strategy isn't clear yet but it will likely have multiple iterations with different strategies.
-Rusty purpose is to bring enjoyment to me and win battlesnake competitions.
-Rusty also helps me learn rust.

 ## Note:

-If you just want to use this due to the structures and template I have created fork this repo and then start working from a previous commit:
+If you just want to use this as the starter snake run this command in the directory.

 ```
 git checkout template
 ```
-Then just make that as your head, this will avoid the troubles of having to deal with code I am building for my Snake.

 ## Getting Started